my-devices/meta-reflector-customized-docker/README.md

     overriding default configuration settings
   - provide user interface text in a different language

-Please see the macchina.io Remote Manager Server Set-Up and Administration Guide, section 5.7.4 - Changing the Style and Branding of the Default Web User Interface, for detailed information about customizing the web user interface.
+Please see the macchina.io REMOTE Server Set-Up and Administration Guide, section 5.7.4 - Changing the Style and Branding of the Default Web User Interface, for detailed information about customizing the web user interface.